veroglez/SlackBot/README.md

 - [sqlite3](https://www.npmjs.com/package/sqlite3)
 - [node-schedule](https://www.npmjs.com/package/node-schedule)

 Now, you have to create a file called .env which contains the environment variables used in this project.
-In this case, the variable SLACK_TOKEN is the token associated to the bot, so copy it from your bot.
+In this case, the variable SLACK_TOKEN is the token associated to the bot, so copy it from your bot

 ```
 # Environment config